thisgeektweets/kinesisos.github.io/instructions.md

 mount /dev/sdXn /mnt/
 {% endhighlight %}

-You can also make use of a swap partition if desired.
+A swap partition can also be made use of if desired.

 {% highlight bash %}
 mkswap /dev/sdXn
 swapon /dev/sdXn
 {% endhighlight %}

-Continuing with the k_os setup, download and extract the [source files for Kinesis OS](https://download1506.mediafire.com/fr228ct7tzyg/yhyhrli8vrirbmo/k_os-source-files.tar.xz) to the ext4 partition that is going to be used.
+Going on with the Kinesis OS setup, download and extract the [source files for Kinesis OS](https://download1506.mediafire.com/fr228ct7tzyg/yhyhrli8vrirbmo/k_os-source-files.tar.xz) to the ext4 partition that is going to be used.
 Another way to do this could be by issuing the following commands.

-> ##### Replace any instance of `/mnt/` by your custom mount point if you are using one onwards.
+> ##### Replace any instance of `'/mnt/'` in the instructions by a custom mount point if one is being used onwards.

 {% highlight bash %}
 cd /mnt/